FIRST Lego League Open Championships: 2016 Tenerife, Spain

-Flickr

 2017 Aarhus, Denmark

-The 2017 FIRST LEGO League Open European Championship took place in Navitas Research Institute in Aarhus, Denmark from May 25 to 28, 2017.
+The 2017 FIRST Lego League Open European Championship took place in Navitas Research Institute in Aarhus, Denmark from May 25 to 28, 2017.
 A total of 118 teams from 50 countries from all over the world attended the invitational championship in Aarhus, Denmark.

 FIRST LEGO League Asia-Pacific Open Championship

 2008 Tokyo, Japan

 The 2008 FIRST LEGO League Open Asian Championship was held from April 27 to 29 in Tokyo, Japan.
 The event was held at the Tokyo Metropolitan Gymnasium.
 There were 55 teams from Brazil, Canada, China, Denmark, Egypt, Germany, France, Hong Kong, Ireland, Israel, Japan, Malaysia, Mexico, Netherlands, Norway, Peru, Saudi Arabia, Singapore, South Korea, Spain, Sweden, Taiwan, Turkey, United Kingdom, and United States that joined the competition in the theme of Power Puzzle.

 2010 Kaohsiung, Taiwan

 The 2010 First Lego League Open International Championship was held May 6–8, 2010 in Kaohsiung, Taiwan.
 64 teams from 24 countries competed for the Awards.
 The venue was the Kaohsiung Arena.
 The Kaohsiung Arena is located at the intersection of Bo'ai Road and Sinjhuangzai Road.
 It extends over a total area of 56,000 square meters.
 This state-of-the-art and multifunctional sports arena, with a seating capacity of 15,000, is also known to the citizens of Kaohsiung as 'Xiaojudan'.